EHRI/ehri-frontend/README.md

  - Set up the search engine on port 8983: `sudo docker run -p 127.0.0.1:8983:8983 -it ehri/ehri-search-tools`
  - Set up the backend web service on port 7474: `sudo docker run -p 0.0.0.0:7474:7474 -it ehri/ehri-rest`
- - [set up MySQL with the right schema]
+ - [set up PostgreSQL with the right schema]
- - install the `index-data-converter` tool (not sure how to dockerize this.)
  - install Typesafe activator
  - `activator run`
  - go to localhost:9000